 What does a Glaze Do?

 Glazes are designed to fill in minor imperfections in the clear coat.
-They result, is a flatter surface, so light reflects more evenly creating a glossier appearance.
+The result is a flatter surface, so light reflects more evenly creating a glossier appearance.

 This creates a similar effect to polishing the paintwork, however they work completely differently to achieve this result.